 - Specific Music Department requirements.
-These vary by certification (see more information here), your prior degree, and whether your degree was awarded from a NASM-accredited institution*.
+These vary by certification (see more information here), your prior degree, and whether your degree was awarded from a National Association of Schools of Music (NASM)-accredited institution*.
 Generally speaking, we would expect you to take the coursework necessary for the degree that you did not take at your previous school.
 As noted, each case is individual, and we will work to set up a plan that allows you to be as efficient as possible while still fulfilling the requirements.

 - Students applying with a performance degree from a NASM-accredited institution only need to fulfill the UW-Whitewater music education licensure program requirements not met in their performance degree.

 - Students applying with a BA need to fulfill all the requirements of the UW-Whitewater Music Ed licensure and degree to include an audition, lessons, ensemble participation, coursework, juries, and recital.

 - Students applying from a non-NASM-accredited institution must go through the full audition process and fulfill all requirements of the UW-Whitewater Music Ed licensure and degree requirements.